-Nestle is one of the leading patent filers in the fortified whey compositions space.
-Some other key patent filers include Arla Foods amba, Danone, and Valio.
-Recently, Arla entered a partnership with First Milk.
+Nestle is the leading patent filer in the fortified whey compositions space.
+Some other key patent filers include Arla Foods amba, Valio, and Danone, and Valio.
+Recently, Arla entered a partnership with First Milk in November 2022.
 Under the new partnership, First Milk will produce specialist whey protein powder for Arla Foods.

-In terms of application diversity, Saputo leads the pack, with Valneva and Murray Goulburn Co-operative in the second and third positions, respectively.
-By means of geographic reach, Impossible Foods holds the top position, followed by Dairy Australia and The a2 Milk Company.
+In terms of application diversity, Saputo leads the pack, with Valneva and Morinaga Milk Industry in second and third positions, respectively.
+By means of geographic reach, Impossible Foods holds the top position, followed by Kemin Industries and Select Milk Producers.

 Fortified whey compositions will become an important aspect in the consumer industry, as the health and wellness trend gains further foothold.

 To further understand the key themes and technologies disrupting the consumer industry, access GlobalData’s latest thematic research report on Consumer.